Goodness of Causal Fit: Introduction

 The goal of this paper is to propose a GCF measure.
 Such a measure is of course not unique, and someone may propose in the future a measure that is better than ours.

+It's clear that any measure of GCF will have to involve interventions such as the ``do" intervention (see Refs. \cite{pearl-2013book} and \cite{bayesuvius}) invented by Judea Pearl et al. Without interventions like ``do", it might be impossible to distinguish which DAG of a set is the best causal fit.
+For example, the family of triangular bnets can all represent the same probability distribution because they are fully connected.
+Hence, from the probability distribution of the triangular bnet alone, it is impossible to decide which bnet in the family is the best causal fit for the physical situation being considered.

-When designing a GCF measure, it is important to keep in mind the First Dictum\footnote{ This is just my whimsical name for it.} of CI: The data is model-less.
-In the First Dictum, when we say ``data", we are referring to what is commonly called a dataset.
-A dataset is a table of data, where all the entries of each column have the same units, and measure a single feature, and each row refers to one particular sample or individual.
+When designing a GCF measure, it is important to keep in mind the Data Axiom\footnote{ This is just my whimsical name for it.} of CI: A dataset is causal model-free.
+In the Data Axiom, when we say a ``dataset", we are referring to a table of data, where all the entries of each column have the same units, and measure a single feature, and each row refers to one particular sample or individual.
 Datasets are particularly useful for estimating probability distributions and for training neural nets.
-In the First Dictum, when we say ``model", we are referring to a DAG (directed acyclic graph) or a bnet (Bayesian Network= DAG + probability table for each node of DAG).
+In the Data Axiom, when we say ``causal model", we are referring to a DAG (directed acyclic graph) or a bnet (bnet= DAG + probability table for each node of DAG).

-You can try to derive a model from a dataset, but you'll soon find out that you can only go so far.
-The process of finding a {\it partial} model from a dataset is called structure learning (SL).
+You can try to derive a causal model from a dataset, but you'll soon find out that you can only go so far.
+The process of finding a {\it partial} causal model from a dataset is called structure learning (SL).
 SL can be done quite nicely with Marco Scutari's open source program {\tt bnlearn} (Ref\cite{bnlearn}).
-The problem is that SL often cannot narrow down the model to a single one.
+The problem is that SL often cannot narrow down the causal model to a single one.
 It finds an undirected graph (UG), and it can determine the direction of some of the arrows in the UG, but it is often incapable, for well understood fundamental ---not just technical--- reasons, of finding the direction of {\it all} the arrows of the UG.
-So it often fails to fully specify a DAG model.
+So it often fails to fully specify a DAG.

-Let's call the ordered pair (dataset, model) a {\bf data SetMo}.
-Then what the First Dictum is saying is that a dataset is model-free or model-less (although sometimes one can find a partial model hidden in there).
-A dataset is not a data SetMo.
+Let's call the ordered pair (dataset, causal model) a {\bf dataset++}.
+Then what the Data Axiom is saying is that a dataset is causal model-free or model-less (although sometimes one can find a partial causal model hidden in there).
+A dataset is not a dataset++.